joeldodson/eyesunstrung/docs/blog/something_new.md

 I have found some decently accessible sources online.
 I've even purchased a few courses and contacted the instructor about accessibility.
-I belive he does try hard to make his courses accessible, at least the newer ones.
+I believe he does try hard to make his courses accessible, at least the newer ones.
 It's probably unreasonable to expect the existing ones to be re-recorded.

-The platform I use to access those courses is tecnically accessible.
+The platform I use to access those courses is technically accessible.
 It's painful though to use with a screen reader.

 Maybe this goes back to my lack of discipline.